 De novo ID mutational signature discovery from large cohorts with mSigHdp.

 Although Non-negative Matrix Factorization (NMF) is widely used for in-silico signature discovery, complementary approaches based on hierarchical Dirichlet process may offer advantages.
 In particular, the R package mSigHdp (mutational signatures from hierarchical Dirichlet processes) had better benchmarking results on mutational signature discovery in synthetic ID (and SBS) data (Liu et al. 2023).
-In addition, mSigHdp’s model infers a posterior distribution of the number of signatures, which NMF based approaches sometimes struggle with.
+In addition, mSigHdp’s model directly infers a posterior distribution of the number of signatures present in a data set, while by contrast, NMF based approaches sometimes struggle with determining the number of signatures present.

-In this study we used mSigHdp to discover mutational signatures in the whole-genome somatic mutations from a total of 7,013tumors, with 2,780 tumors from the PCAWG consortium<ref> and 4,233 from the Hartwig Medical Foundation collection.
-The extraction was performed in three ways: (1) all samples together, (2) samples with high tumor mutation burdens (TMBs, details in Method) and (3) analyzing each individual tumor type separately to identify tumor-type-specific rare signatures (Figure 2A).
-We then consolidated highly similar signatures from all extractions and removed those that can be reconstructed by other signatures.
-Next, we compared our mSigHdp-extracted signatures to those in COSMIC v3.4 and categorized them into three groups: (1) previously reported signatures (matching COSMIC v3.4 with cosine similarity > 0.85), labeled "C_IDX" (Figure 2B, Figure S1); (2) merged signatures combining multiple COSMIC v3.4 signatures; and (3) novel signatures not fitting the previous categories, labeled "H_IDX" (Figure 2C).
-Notably, all signatures reported here are supported by at least one sample, ensuring their presence in our dataset (Figure S2).
-Our analysis focuses on groups (1) and (3), omitting merged signatures as they are explicable by known signatures from (1).
-In total, we identified 33 distinct mutational signatures.
+In this study we used mSigHdp to discover mutational signatures in the whole-genome somatic mutations from a total of 7,013tumors, with 2,780 tumors from the PCAWG consortium<ref The ICGC/TCGA Pan-Cancer Analysis of Whole Genomes Consortium.
+Pan-cancer analysis of whole genomes.
+Nature 578, 82–93 (2020). https://doi.org/10.1038/s41586-020-1969-6> and 4,233 from the Hartwig Medical Foundation collection <ref>.

+We first extracted ID signatures in three ways: (1) all tumors together, (2) all tumors with high tumor mutation burdens (TMBs, details in Method) and (3) analyzing each individual tumor type separately to identify tumor-type-specific rare signatures (Figure 2A).
+We then consolidated highly similar signatures from all extractions and removed those that could be reconstructed by other signatures.
+Next, we compared the mSigHdp-extracted signatures to those in COSMIC v3.4 and categorized the mSigHdp extracted signatures into three groups: (1) 18 signatures that matched COSMIC v3.4 signatures with cosine similarity > 0.85 <we need to provide a rationale for this number, it looks very low compared to what we have used in SBS>), which we designate "C_IDx" , where x is the ID number of the matching COSMIC signature (Figure 2B, Figure S1); (2) Signatures that can be reconstructed as combinations of several COSMIC signatures (see Methods?
+Where are these shown?)
+(3) 15(?) novel signatures not fitting the previous categories, designated "H_IDx", with an ID number > ….
+(Figure 2C).
+Notably, all novel signatures reported here are supported by at least one sample, ensuring their presence in our dataset (Figure S2 <A few of these do not look good at all, let’s review>).
+Our analysis focuses on groups (1) and (3).
+In total, we identified 33 distinct mutational signatures <can we put details above?>.

 Previously reported signatures

-Our analysis successfully reproduced 18 out of 23 COSMIC (v3.4) ID signatures.
-The remaining 5 signatures were either derived from whole-exome sequencing (WES) data (e.g., ID15 and ID16) or from studies not utilizing PCAWG or HMF data (e.g., ID20, ID21, ID22).
-In summary, mSigHdp's capability to identify nearly all COSMIC signatures underscores its reliability in mutational signature analysis.
+The mSigHdp analysis recapitulated 18 out of 23 COSMIC (v3.4) ID signatures.
+The remaining 5 COSMIC signatures (ID15, ID16, ID20, ID21 ID22) were detected in data sets other than PCAWG.
+The ability of mSigHdp to identify all COSMIC signatures present in PCAWG (?
+We need to double check this based on the PCAWG paper; HMF was not used as input for the 2020 paper) (check attribution of ID20-21-22 in PCAWG)underscores its reliability in mutational signature analysis.